gurtejrehal/konnex/README.md

 # Frontend
 - From Web browser Extension page add it from the frontend folder.

-Or wait till we add it Extension Store soon!
+Or wait till we add it to Web Browser(Chrome/Firefox/Opera/Edge) Extension Store soon!